turbot/tailpipe-docs/docs/manage/connections.md

 title: Manage Connections
 ---

->[!NOTE]
-> goes away?

-# Manage Connections
+## Manage Connections

-Tailpipe **Connections** provide a mechanism for defining credentials and options for interacting with external systems.

 **Connections** provide *credentials* and *configuration options* to connect to external services.
 Tailpipe connections are similar to connections in Steampipe and Flowpipe.
+Tailpipe connections should use the Powerpipe/Flowpipe format (with a type label), not the Steampipe format:

 ```hcl
 connection "aws" "aws_01" {